Thoregon/Thoregon/doc/vanillaT.md

 ### truServerless

+is the development paradim and method to develop software for the truCloud

 ## Encryption

 Why is there encryption everywhere?
 You also use doors for your house or flat to give you some privacy.